Federal Work Study Information for Students

 - Hours in UltiPro should never conflict with classes in a student's schedule (see Class Conflicts).

 - A student must keep track of their Federal Work Study Award.
-A student must not earn more than what they were awarded for the quarter (see Award Management).
+A student must not earn more than what they were awarded for the semester (see Award Management).

 - A student must keep their supervisor informed regarding their financial aid, registration, and Resident Assistant status as it relates to the FWS program (see FWS Eligibility and Resident Assistants).